rcalix1/Deep-learning-ML-and-tensorflow/Transformers/TensorFlow_version_1.0/README.md

 For an updated version in Tensorflow 2.0 see OTHER folder in this REPO.

-Transformer on Tensorflow low level API with a statitc graph based on paper "Attention Is All You Need".
+Transformer on Tensorflow low level API with a static graph based on paper "Attention Is All You Need".